theuwufurry/the-G-stick/README.md

-# Multifex Prototypes by Jasp
+# G stick a modifcation of Prototypes by Jasp you can find the orignal repository above

 Open prototypes and experiments for the maker community.